huaruoji/DSAA2044-Jerboa/documents/Sprint 2/TEST_DOCUMENTATION.md

 2. **Test Data**: All tests use mock data to ensure consistency and avoid external dependencies
 3. **Async Handling**: Tests use `runTest` and `advanceUntilIdle()` for proper coroutine testing
 4. **CI Compatibility**: Mock `google-services.json` is generated in CI to avoid Firebase setup issues
+5. **Firebase Testing**: Firebase Analytics is tested through UI/integration tests rather than unit tests, as unit tests would fail in CI with mock Firebase configuration

 ---